JeNilSE/Secure-WordPress-Infrastructure-School-Assignment-/README.md

 **Why split them up?**
 By running the database on a separate server, I reduce the risk.
 If someone hacks the web server, they don't automatically get access to the database files.
 It also makes it easier to troubleshoot and upgrade each server individually.

-## 🛡️ Security Measures
+## 🔒 Security Measures
-Here are the specific tools and configs I used to harden the servers:
+Here are the tools and configs I used to harden the servers:

 ### 1. Firewall (UFW)
 I configured **UFW** (Uncomplicated Firewall) on both servers to block all incoming traffic by default.